dd32/td-gh-ex/readme.txt

 Overview:
 ---
-Redesign is a simple, clean highly visible theme suitable for businesses or blogging.
-There are two navigation menus, a custom header, custom background, transparent graphic elements and four widget areas: header widget, two sidebar widgets, and a footer widget.
+Description: Redesign is a clean highly visible theme suitable for blogging or businesses.
+The theme is not based on any other WP theme.
+It's made from scratch.

+There are two navigation menus, custom header, custom background, header widget, two sidebar widgets, footer widget, and transparent graphic elements.
+The suggested measures for the custom header are 980px x 200px.

 The transparent graphic elements makes your custom background image visible through the layers.
-Or by choosing a background color, the hole site will have this color, in different shades.
+Or by choosing a background color, the hole site will appear in this color, but in different shades.
 An easy and fast way to create smooth graphic design.

-Redesign combines the simplicity of the old school WordPress themes with all the new functions of WP 3.x The Redesign theme is not based on any other WP theme.
-It«s made from scratch.

-The theme is responsive, and easy to read in handheld units.
-A smartphone will show one column Ð a tablet two columns Ð and a computer three columns.
-No information is hidden; the sidebar columns are stacked under the main column when handheld units are used.
-Scroll to read.
+The Redesign theme is responsive, and easy to read in handheld units.
+The range is from desktop size 980px to flipped iPhone 480px.

 Future development:
 ---